RKelln/5-directions/public/writing/ppf.md

 ## Autonomous labour

 Notes:
 This conception of AI providing low cost digital versions of existing human resources can be expanded to all industries.
 Far more people may be able to afford machine labour than human labour.
-Perhaps the wealthy will keep their human assistants (who in turn will rely on digital assistants), but there is no question that having some digital assistance is better than none.
+Perhaps the wealthy will keep their human assistants (who in turn will rely on digital assistants), but there is no question that having some digital assistance, that's under your control, is better than none.

 How many services will be completely replaceable by digital equivalents?
 Almost everything that doesn't require a machine in a physical space.
 With an exception for current vehicles, i.e. machines that currently require humans controllers inside them.
-Human labour may be cheaper than robot labour for quite some time, and according to Cory Doctorow, the nearly infinite amount of work associated with climate change mitigation, such as moving coastal cities inland, could provide enough employment for all.
+Human labour in complicated physical environments may be cheaper than robot labour for quite some time, and according to Cory Doctorow, the nearly infinite amount of work associated with climate change mitigation, such as moving coastal cities inland, could provide enough employment for all.
 But _which_ jobs are available to human labour could be greatly constrained.

 ## Autonomous art